elena19m/cloud-courses/website/docs/security/kubernetes.md

 nginx   1/1     Running   0          7s
 ```

-Connect to the pod and verify if the `hello-app` service from the `default` namespace can be reached:
+Connect to the pod and verify if the name of the `hello-app` service from the `default` namespace can be resolved:

 ```bash
 student@lab-kubernetes:~$ kubectl exec -it nginx -n test /bin/bash